networknext/next/docs/run_a_test_client.md

 Search for "raspberry_client" and "raspberry_server" and make the same change.

+This change modifies the managed instance groups that run the raspberry clients down to zero VM instances, effectively disabling them.

-Now deploy a new dev release with a tag:
+Commit your change and deploy a new dev release:

 ```
+git commit -am "disable raspberry clients"
+git push origin
 git tag dev-003
 git push origin dev-003
 ```

-This change modifies the managed instance groups that run the raspberry clients down to zero VM instances, effectively disabling them.

 It will take a few minutes, but when the change is deployed the portal will be empty: